govindramesh/pneumonia-interpretability/README.md

   deletion/confidence-drop curves from the `interpretability/` directory
 - Metrics table:
   CNN vs ResNet-50 vs DINOv2 using the values from each `test_metrics.json`

-## Notes

-- The defaults are CPU-safe and use `num_workers=0`, but `device: "auto"` will use GPU when available.
-- `DINOv2` loading uses `torch.hub`, so it may require network access unless cached locally.
-- The Kaggle pneumonia dataset path is now the easiest option if you want a much smaller binary dataset.
-- The smoke config intentionally uses a very small subset so the entire pipeline is testable without a GPU.

 ## Current CNN results